 Anyone who has had sexual intercourse is at risk for HPV infection.
 It’s impossible to know who will develop health problems from HPV, but people with weakened immune systems may be more at risk.

 The easiest ways to prevent HPV are to use condoms and to limit sexual partners.
 In addition, the CDC recommends the HPV vaccine for boys and girls aged 11 or 12.
 Women and men can get vaccinated until age 26.
-The vaccine is said to protect against the types of HPV associated with cancer and can also prevent some types that cause warts.
+The vaccine is said to protect against the types of HPV associated with cancer and also to prevent some types that cause warts.

 To prevent health problems associated with HPV, be sure to get regular health checkups, screenings, and Pap smears.